foopgp/foopgp-hugowebsite/content/english/blog/2026-05-27-djis-emission-workflow.md

 ## The human at the centre

 The system sends, every month, a reminder e-mail to the treasurer, the president and the secretary that the reconciliation is waiting for them.
-The e-mail is signed by Mnème.
+The e-mail is signed by Mnêmê.
 Three checkboxes, one hour of work.

 ## What's next